 There still seems to be a lengthy discussion going on about whether or not hard skills are more or less important than soft skills.
 I’ve said for years that what has been commonly called soft skills are now hard skills.
 You can’t ignore them because they are a fundamental part of leading a company and for your teams of champions to achieve peak performance.

 The key to enduring success lies within the people who deliver the day-to-day operations.
 They must be in harmony with the policies, procedures, and methods of operations to reach peak performance.
-The owner or owner group is still setting the pace and controlling many of the businesses’ outcomes with their decisions every day.
+The owner, or owner group, is still setting the pace and controlling many of the businesses’ outcomes with their decisions every day.
 With an operation of 30, you can meet with everyone and change a policy in almost a day.
-With over 300 employees, policy changes must be carefully thought out and creating an implementation plan is critical or it could take months and months to become reality.
+With over 300 employees, policy changes must be carefully thought out.
+Creating an implementation plan is critical or it could take months and months to become reality.

 Business Owners Are People Too